-- Services that Aetna Behavioral Health provides

-- Utilization management process
+- · Utilization management process

-- Accessibility (self-report)
+- · Accessibility (self-report)

-- Continuity and coordination of care
+- · Continuity and coordination of care

-- Claims processing
+- · Referral to complex case management program

 Working electronically with us

 Electronic solutions for health care professionals

 We offer a variety of easy-to-use electronic options that are cost-effective and streamline the administrative process.
 They make it easy for you to submit eligibility and benefits inquiries, precertification requests, claims, and claims status inquiries.
 These transactions reduce: